Pickup truck: History

-In the early days of automobile manufacturing, vehicles were sold as a chassis only, and third parties added bodies on top.
+In the early days of automobile manufacturing, vehicles were sold only as a chassis and third parties added bodies on top.
 In 1902, the Rapid Motor Vehicle Company was founded by Max Grabowsky and Morris Grabowsky who built one-ton carrying capacity trucks in Pontiac, Michigan.
-In 1913, the Galion Allsteel Body Company, an early developer of the pickup and dump truck, built and installed hauling boxes on slightly modified Ford Model T chassis, and from 1917 on the Model TT.
-Seeking part of this market share, Dodge introduced a 3/4-ton pickup with cab and body constructed entirely of wood in 1924.
-In 1925, Ford followed up with a Model T-based, steel-bodied, half-ton with an adjustable tailgate and heavy-duty rear springs.
-Billed as the "Ford Model T Runabout with Pickup Body", it sold for US$281; 34,000 were built.
+In 1913, the Galion Allsteel Body Company, an early developer of the pickup and dump truck, built and installed hauling boxes on slightly modified Ford Model T chassis, and from 1917, on the Model TT.
+Seeking part of this market share, Dodge introduced a 3/4-ton pickup with a cab and body constructed entirely of wood in 1924.
+In 1925, Ford followed up with a steel-bodied half-ton based on the Model T with an adjustable tailgate and heavy-duty rear springs.
+Billed as the "Ford Model T Runabout with Pickup Body," it sold for US$281; 34,000 were built.
 In 1928, it was replaced by the Model A, which had a closed-cab, safety-glass windshield, roll-up side windows, and three-speed transmission.

-In 1931, GM introduced light-duty pickups for both GMC and Chevrolet targeted at private ownership.
+In 1931, General Motors introduced light-duty pickups for both GMC and Chevrolet targeted at private ownership.
 These pickup trucks were based on the Chevrolet Master.
 In 1940, GM introduced the dedicated light-truck platform, separate from passenger cars, which GM named the AK series.
 Ford North America continued to offer a pickup body style on the Ford Model 51, and the Ford Australian division produced the first Australian "ute" in 1932.
-In 1940, Ford offered a dedicated light-duty truck platform called the Ford F100, then upgraded the platform after World War II to the Ford F-Series in 1948.
+In 1940, Ford offered a dedicated light-duty truck platform, then upgraded the platform after World War II to the Ford F-Series in 1948.

-Dodge at first assumed heavier truck production from Graham-Paige, while the company produced their own light (pickup) trucks, initially on their sufficiently sturdy passenger car frames.
-But after switching to distinct, dedicated truck frames in 1936, Dodge/Fargo launched an extensive own truck range for 1939, marketed as the 'Job-Rated' trucks.
-These Art-Deco styled trucks were again continued after WW II.
+Dodge at first assumed heavier truck production from Graham-Paige, while the company produced their light (pickup) trucks, initially on their sufficiently sturdy passenger car frames.
+But after switching to distinct, dedicated truck frames in 1936, Dodge/Fargo launched an extensive own truck range for 1939, marketed as the "Job-Rated" trucks.
+These Art Deco–styled trucks were again continued after World War II.